HBOT at a Clinic vs. Home Hyperbaric Chamber: What's the Difference?

 • Individuals managing fatigue, brain fog, or cognitive decline

-• Anyone seeking physician-supervised longevity protocols
+• Anyone seeking physician-supervised longevity and anti-aging protocols

 • Those with specific medical indications (slow wound healing, post-surgery recovery) requiring medical oversight